Jason Kubel

-A Belle Fourche, South Dakota native, Kubel was drafted by the Twins in the 12th round of the 2000 MLB draft after playing at Highland High School.

 Early life

-Jason Kubel was born May 25, 1982 in Belle Fourche, South Dakota to Myron and Debbie Kubel.
-His family moved to Palmdale California, where he played baseball at Highland High School in Palmdale, California.
+Kubel was born May 25, 1982, in Belle Fourche, South Dakota, to Myron and Debbie Kubel.
+His family moved to Palmdale, California, where he played baseball at Highland High School in Palmdale, California.
 Kubel had a .491 batting average during his sophomore and junior years at Highland.
 He was ranked the number 50 high school prospect by Baseball America.
 Kubel signed a letter of intent to play college baseball for the Long Beach State Dirtbags.